Easy stuff to fix, not too hard to eat.

 1 tart apple, peeled, cored, and diced

-1 golden delicious apple, peeled, cored, and diced
+1 golden delicious apple, peeled, cored,

 1 Asian pear, peeled, cored, and diced